 - Don’t put them on if your legs are already swollen.

-The misconception with knee-high compression socks is that they work best at night.
-Now, the truth is that while lying, your blood flow is at its best and so, it is highly unnecessary to put them on while sleeping.
-The best time to put on your compression socks is in the morning.
+One misconception when it comes to knee-high compression socks is that they work best at night.
+While lying down, your blood flow is at its best and so it is unnecessary to put compression socks on while sleeping.
+The best time to put your compression socks on is in the morning.

-- Wear them correctly for good results.
+- Wear them correctly for the best results.

 Some people come to the conclusion that their compression socks are not working when, in fact, they had been putting them on incorrectly the entire time.
 If your compression socks are not worn correctly, they will not work correctly.
 When you feel that your socks do not fit well, take the time to readjust them.
 This should be done during the day for the best results.

 Taking all of the above into account, compression socks are more of an asset than a liability.
 If you have any of the conditions highlighted above such as deep vein thrombosis, do not hesitate to consult with your physician about the potential benefits of compression socks.
 As noted, some health cases preclude the use of compression socks, so if you suffer any of these conditions, speak with your doctor first before embarking on a compression sock health treatment.

 Furthermore, only speak with specialist doctors since their wide range of knowledge on compression socks will help you address your issues more precisely.
 These doctors will also give you advice that is accurate.

 Always keep in mind your budget and your physical requirements before wearing compression socks either in the knee-high length or the thigh-high length.
 Even if you do not have health complications but have the desire to use an alternative to other methods of physical care and rehabilitation and want to try compression socks out, first consult your doctor before moving from one treatment to the other.

 Compression socks can really help you live a more comfortable and illness-free life, at least when it comes to issues of foot and leg circulation and related illnesses.